fabric/fabric/docs/index.rst

 .. warning::

     Fabric's primary dependency, Paramiko, has a severe bug in its latest version.
-Please see the :doc:`usage/installation` page for more details before using ``easy_install`` or ``pip`` to install Fabric!
+Please see the :doc:`installation` page for more details before using ``easy_install`` or ``pip`` to install Fabric!

 Stable releases of Fabric are best installed via ``easy_install`` or ``pip``;
 or you may download TGZ or ZIP source archives from a couple of official locations.
-Detailed instructions and links may be found on the :doc:`usage/installation` page.
+Detailed instructions and links may be found on the :doc:`installation` page.

 We recommend using the latest stable version of Fabric; releases are made often to prevent any large gaps in functionality between the latest stable release